troystribling/BlueCap/README.md

      accelerometerUpdatePeriodCharacteristic]
 ```

-Next respond to write events on the Enabled characteristic,
+Next respond to write events on the `Enabled Characteristic`,

 ```swift
 let accelerometerEnabledFuture =